 Apr 13: Class guest: Robert Sietsema of Eater.com.
 Assignment 4 due 5pm.

 Homework: Begin reading Tortillas prologue, Chapter 1, and Chapter 2.

 Apr 17: UNESCO report and connecting to Tortillas: history of wheat and corn in Mexico, popular foods and elite cuisines.
 Class distinctions in Mexican food.

-Homework: Continue reading Tortillas Chapter 5 and 6.
+Homework: Watch The Fruits of Mexico’s Cheap Labor about transnational labor and continue reading Tortillas Chapter 5 and 6.

 Apr 24: Discussing Tortillas.
 Begin watching East of Salinas.

 Apr 27: 15 Instagram photos due and 6 WordPress posts due